Property investment in France

 - Safest place in the world to buy property due to the rigorous buying process and protective legal system

-- Extremely low Euro interest rates with highly competitive mortgages offering 100% finance for overseas investors and French residents alike
+- Extremely low Euro interest rates with highly competitive mortgages offering up to 85% finance for overseas investors and French residents alike

 This is due to a number of key factors including excellent transport links and infrastructure, an unrivalled lifestyle envied by many of its neighbouring countries, a rich and diverse culture and history, a good climate and a varied landscape from the mountains to the seaside offering many different leisure activities.
-This leisure industry contributes to a GDP of $2.98 trillion giving a GDP per capital of $46,016 in 2008.
+This leisure industry contributes to a GDP of $2.6 trillion in 2017.

-- After a couple of years of falling or stagnant property prices we are seeing prices rise again in most areas of France
+- After 10 years of falling or stagnant property prices we are seeing prices rise again in most areas of France

 - This contrasts strongly with other nations where we have seen price drops of 50% or more, notably in Spain and the fledgling Eastern European economies.
 This is in part due to the strength of the French economy but also largely due to the strict lending criteria of the French banks.
 This means that those who have taken out mortgages in France have been able to afford them as they continue to base their lending on the financial status of the buyer; buy-to-let mortgages and self-cert mortgages, both of which have caused many of the problems elsewhere with their loose lending criteria have been avoided by the French banks.